vicennt/bicycles-use-analysis/README.md

-# Web tool for visualizate the use of bicycle in cities
+# Web tool for visualization the use of bicycles in cities

 Materials on this repository are associated to the following paper: